-\item Development of rigorous theoretical frameworks and guarantees for neural density estimators in high-dimensional spaces to establish when simulation-based inference can be trusted.
-Proper uncertainty quantification and error propagation through deep learning pipelines remains challenging yet essential for astronomy.
-Standardized benchmarks with blind tests are needed, moving beyond theoretical exercises to real observational applications.
+\item Development of rigorous frameworks and guarantees for neural density estimators in high-dimensional spaces to establish when SBI can be trusted.
+Proper uncertainty quantification through deep learning pipelines remains challenging yet essential.
+Standardized benchmarks with blind tests are needed, moving beyond theoretical exercises to real observations.